mbrubeck/agate/README.md

 There are some lines apart from these that might occur in logs depending on the selected log level.
 For example the initial "Listening on..." line or information about listing a particular directory.

+## Security considerations

+If you want to run agate on a multi-user system, you should be aware that all certificate and key data is loaded into memory and stored there until the server stops.
+Since the memory is also not explicitly overwritten or zeroed after use, the sensitive data might stay in memory after the server has terminated.

 [Gemini]: https://gemini.circumlunar.space/
 [Rust]: https://www.rust-lang.org/
 [home]: gemini://qwertqwefsday.eu/agate.gmi